briangu/memblast/examples/README.md

 ## Benchmark example

 The [benchmark/](benchmark/) directory measures update throughput for different matrix sizes.
-Start the benchmark server first – it waits for a client to signal readiness before running – then start the client.
+Start the benchmark server first; it begins sending updates when a client subscribes via the `on_connect` callback.
 Both scripts accept a comma separated list of sizes and the number of updates to send for each size:

 ```bash